JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ---
 ###### *October 2020 updates: added new game Worm Jazz, update to Puddle Knights, added game Serpent Fusion, added long lost Jack Lance snakebird level, new snakefall levels, added designer's note for Snakekans*

-Here is a collection of all the snake puzzle games known to humans (the snakes, hopefully, are not sentient), along with descriptions, pictures, and a few awards at the end.
+<font size="5">Here is a collection of all the snake puzzle games known to humans (the snakes, hopefully, are not sentient), along with descriptions, pictures, and a few awards at the end.
 The order in which they appear is roughly the order that I played them in.
 I'll try to write an update whenever a new game is released.
-The purpose of this article
+The purpose of this article</font>

 -----